 Empowering and strengthening the local communities through capacity building, skills transfer and funding of various beneficiary programmes in the surrounding areas.

-The aim is to empower and to build capacity of these communities through the funding of various socio-economic development programmes that positively address local skills gaps and needs, and empower the communities to be economically independent and take ownership of their future.
+The aim is to empower and to build capacity of these communities through the funding of various socio-economic and enterprise development programmes that positively address local skills gaps and needs, and empower the communities to be economically independent and take ownership of their future.

 The approach is holistic and is characterised by continuous engagement, the sharing of knowledge and experience, and a focus on relevance and practicality supported projects.
 All of Umoya Energy Wind Farm’s local economic development programmes are results and impact-driven; designed to be sustainable and to make a lasting difference in the communities within which the company operates.